A trip to Bali's cultural and wellness capital should be on every itinerary. So, here are our favourite hotels in Ubud for every budget.

 Ultra-luxe, holistic wellness sanctuary perched on a gorge, offering yoga, meditation, and natural springs.

-We love it because… COMO Shambhala Estate isn’t just a luxury resort, nor is it simply a top-notch health retreat.
+We love it because… COMO Shambhala Estate isn’t just one of Bali’s top luxury resorts, nor is it simply a top-notch wellness retreat.
 Instead, this staggering 23 acre, ultra-luxe holistic sanctuary is a splendid combo of the two.
 Perched on the steep gorge of the sacred Ayung River, a typical day at COMO Shambhala Estate includes a range of complimentary wellness programs to shake up your chakras.
 Think yoga, Pilates, meditation, Qigong and aqua therapy in the 25m-lap hydrotherapy pool.
 But you can also simply zone out in the resort’s very own natural springs, or in one of the luxury suites and villas that feature large terraces, some with their own pools…

 Address: Banjar Begawan, Desa Melinggih Kelod, Payangan, Ubud